DevExpress-Examples/xaf-how-to-display-a-list-of-non-persistent-objects/Readme.md

-See the following help topic for more detailed information: [How to: Display a List of Non-Persistent Objects via an Intermediate Container Class and Its DetailView](https://docs.devexpress.com/eXpressAppFramework/113167/business-model-design-orm/non-persistent-objects/how-to-display-a-list-of-non-persistent-objects-in-a-popup-dialog)
+See the following help topic for more detailed information: [How to: Display a List of Non-Persistent Objects in a Popup Dialog](https://docs.devexpress.com/eXpressAppFramework/113167/business-model-design-orm/non-persistent-objects/how-to-display-a-list-of-non-persistent-objects-in-a-popup-dialog)

 ## Files to Review